 The mean rank scores obtained by each length of shift category are presented in Table 17 above.
 The lowest rank mean, on the propensity to comply with NSI interventions was obtained by24-30hours (70.90), followed by 12 hours (91.37).
 The higher mean ranks obtained, on the propensity to comply with NSI interventions were for8 hours (108.20),less than 8 hours (116.00), 12-24 hours (117.49), and the highest mean rank score obtained, on the propensity to comply with NSI interventions, was for30+ hours (142.36).
 The propensity to comply with NSI interventions tends to be at its highest when medical personnel either worked the shorter shifts or the longest shift (30+).Figure 4 displays the distribution of propensity to comply with NSI interventions across the various length of shift categories.
 The graph suggests that propensity to comply with NSI interventions tends to spike and then dip continuously across the length of shifts.

-Figure 4.
-Line Graph of Length of Shift and Propensity to Comply with NSI Interventions